-The agenda is the responsibility of the school chair and co-chair with input from other members and school administration.
+The agenda is the responsibility of the Council Chair and Co-Chair with input from other members and school administration.
 The purpose is to outline what is intended to be discussed and in what order and a timeframe for the discussion.
 Agenda items should reflect the concerns and interests of the school community.
 A Sample School Council Agenda is available in Appendix 1.
 A Sample Principals' Report is available in Appendix 2.